AnLoMinus/HacKingPro/Goals/README.md

 This part of the SMART goal criteria helps to prevent everyday tasks from taking priority over your longer-term goals.

 - A time-bound goal will usually answer these questions:
-  - When?
+  - When? `Just Do It`
-  - What can I do six months from now?
+  - What can I do six months from now? `Convert Many Open Tools ~> to Shell Functions`
-  - What can I do six weeks from now?
+  - What can I do six weeks from now? `Complete Version v1.0.0.0`
-  - What can I do today?
+  - What can I do today? `Setting Menu Structure by Steps Phases`

 ---